Ballots to be Mailed April 16

 Important Dates

-For most property owners, the estimated annual cost would now be about $26.39 per $100,000 of assessed property value.
+For most property owners, the estimated annual cost would now be about $25.84 per $100,000 of assessed property value, approximately $2 more than in 2025.

 Estimated annual cost to property owners: